- Top three

 Reasons to avoid

 The Ranger’s interior is divided into two sections: an 8lb pellet hopper on the left and a 184 square inch porcelain grill on the right, with a short auger to deliver the pellets in between.
-It’s all controlled by a Digital Arc controller that allows you to set the cooking temperature in five-degree increments.
+It’s all controlled by a Digital Arc controller that allows you to set the cooking temperature in five degree increments.
 Also featured is a handy timer, a ‘keep warm’ function that works brilliantly well and a single port for the supplied meat probe.
-It also comes with a heavy-duty flat cast iron griddle plate for whipping up camp-side breakfasts.
+It also comes with a heavy duty flat cast iron griddle plate for whipping up camp-side breakfasts.

 If you’re a family of four, the new Traeger Ranger might just be the only barbecue you’ll ever need.
-It really is that good.

-Read our full Traeger Ranger review
+Now read our full Traeger Ranger review

 The best smoker for build quality